open-telemetry/opamp-spec/README.md

 <h4 id="hash">hash</h4>

 The hash of the effective config.
+The hash is calculated by the Agent from the content of the effective config (from the names and content of all items in the config_map field).

-After establishing the OpAMP connection if the effective config did not change since it was last reported during the previous connection sessions the Agent is recommended to include only the hash and omit the config_map field to save bandwidth.
+After establishing the OpAMP connection if the effective config did not change since it was last reported during the previous connection sessions the Agent is recommended to include only the hash field and omit the config_map field to save bandwidth.

 The Server SHOULD compare this hash with the last hash of effective config it received from the Agent and if the hashes are different the Server SHOULD ask